RafaySystems/terraform-provider-rafay/docs/resources/environment.md

 - `variables` (Block List) Variables data for environment to be created (see [below for nested schema](#nestedblock--spec--variables))
 - `env_vars` (Block List) Environment variables data (see [below for nested schema](#nestedblock--spec--envs))
 - `files` (Block List) File path information (see [below for nested schema](#nestedblock--spec--files))
+- `schedule_optouts` (Block List) Request to opt of of schedules, this may be honoured or not depending on the template configurations and approvals (see [below for nested schema](#nestedblock--spec--schedule-optouts))

 <a id="nestedblock--spec--agents"></a>
 ### Nested Schema for `spec.agents`